Cognigy/Documentation/docs/en/docs/ai/nlu/multilingual-nlu-intent-recognition.md

 ## Set Up a Third-Party NLU model

-To set Up a Third-Party NLU model, follow these steps:
+To set up a third-party NLU model, follow these steps:

 1. Open the Cognigy.AI interface.
 2. In the left-side menu, select an Agent where you want to use a third-party NLU model.